 Exercise Improves Fatty Liver

 30 million Americans are affected by some form of liver disease, according to the American Liver Foundation.
 Non-alcoholic fatty liver disease (NAFLD) is one of the most common causes of chronic liver disease.
-Up to 25% of people and more than 6 million children in the United States suffer from this condition.
-However, the burden of fatty liver disease in the United States is constantly on the rise.
-Researchers of the European Association for the Study of the Liver have estimated that by 2030 the prevalence of fatty liver in the US may reach 50%.
+Due to 25% of people and more than 6 million children in the United States suffering from this condition, the burden of fatty liver disease in the United States is constantly on the rise.
+This is why encouraging the public to participate in regular exercise is so important.
+Diet and exercise are all that is needed to reverse the effects of fatty liver disease, and you need to incorporate both into your lifestyle to truly become liver-healthy.

 Regular Exercise Reduces Fatty Liver